War in Donbas: September 2014 Minsk ceasefire agreement

-Members of the Trilateral Contact Group and the DPR took part in a video conference on 25 September 2014.
-According to a statement released by the OSCE on the day after the conference, all parties agreed that the fighting had "subsided in recent days", and that the "situation along 70%" of the buffer zone was "calm".
-They also said that they would "spare no efforts" to strengthen the ceasefire.
-Scattered violations of the ceasefire continued.
+According to the OSCE on 25 September, all parties agreed that the fighting had "subsided in recent days", and that the "situation along 70%" of the buffer zone was "calm".

 In the most significant incident since the start of the ceasefire, seven Ukrainian soldiers died on 29 September when a tank shell struck the armoured personnel carrier that they were travelling in near Donetsk International Airport.
 A skirmish ensued, leaving many soldiers wounded.
 Over the next few days, fighting continued around Donetsk International Airport, whilst Donetsk city itself came under heavy shelling.
-Amidst this renewed violence, OSCE chairman Didier Burkhalter issued a statement that "urged all sides to immediately stop fighting", and also said that putting the ceasefire at risk of collapse would be "irresponsible and deplorable".
+Amidst this renewed violence, OSCE chairman Didier Burkhalter issued a statement that "urged all sides to immediately stop fighting".

 According to a report released by the UN Office of the United Nations High Commissioner for Human Rights (OHCHR) on 8 October, the ceasefire implemented by the Minsk Protocol was becoming "increasingly fragile".
-The statement that announced the release of the report said that at least 331 people had been killed since the start of ceasefire, and that the most fierce fighting took place around Donetsk International Airport, Debaltseve, and Shchastia.
+It said that at least 331 people had been killed since the start of ceasefire, and that the most fierce fighting took place around Donetsk International Airport, Debaltseve, and Shchastia.
 The report said that the majority of civilian deaths were caused by both insurgent and Ukrainian shelling.

-Several hundred National Guard troops protested outside the Ukrainian presidential administration building in Kyiv on 13 October.
-They demanded the end of conscription, and their own demobilisation.
-According to Kyiv Post, many of the protesters stated that they had clashed with Euromaidan protesters, and that they were not in favour of that movement.